-Eva S. Alexander is an event and fundraising professional.
-Her experience comes from working in development teams for the YMCA of Greater Grand Rapids and The American Red Cross in West Michigan.
+Eva S. Alexander has experience in fundraising and events.
+Her involvement derives from working in development teams for the YMCA of Greater Grand Rapids and The American Red Cross in West Michigan.
 Her skills include communication, public speaking, relationship-building, cross-team collaboration, donor outreach, volunteer development, leadership development, staff training, public relations, and event coordination.
 Eva serves on the board of Exalta Health and is the chair of the ambassador team at the West Michigan Hispanic Chamber of Commerce.
 Her upbeat personality and engaging personal style enable her to interact effectively with volunteers, staff, and community members from all walks of life.

 She is currently working towards her Master of Management degree from Aquinas College in Organizational Leadership and completed her B.A. degree from Grand Valley State University in Hospitality and Tourism.
 Eva was born in Villahermosa, Tabasco; immigrated with her family to the United States in 1999, and is proud to recently have become a new American.
 Eva enjoys spending time with her husband, her two sons, and a fur baby.

 In 2008, Sarah completed her undergraduate studies at Calvin College.
 During her time there, she studied abroad, volunteered in Grand Rapids schools, tutored adults in GED programs, and worked with immigrant mothers at Cherry Street Medical Clinic, all the time putting to good use her Spanish language fluency and social work training.
 Sarah attended the Michigan State University College of Law, devoting herself to the study of immigration and public interest law.
 Following law school, Sarah, her husband, and young daughter moved to Mexico for a year where her husband completed his doctoral research.